 OTC items must be ordered from the plan's approved service.
-We do not reimburse for OTC items purchased from retail stores or other mail order services.
+We do not reimburse for OTC items purchased from retail stores or other mail order services

+Your cost for non-Medicare covered services does not apply toward the annual out-of-pocket maximum.
-Partial hospitalization services and intensive outpatient services

-Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Cost sharing for covered services applies toward the annual out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.
+Cost sharing for covered services apply toward the annual out-of- pocket maximum.
+In- and Out-of-Network \$40 copayment for each Medicare-covered partial hospitalization service.

-In-Network services may require that your provider get prior authorization (approval in advance).
-Please have your provider contact the plan for more details.

-\$40 copayment for each Medicare-covered partial hospitalization services.